Zach McKinstry Player Props: Tigers vs. Rockies

 Zach McKinstry At The Plate

-- McKinstry has picked up an RBI in 15 games this season (20.3%), with more than one RBI in four of those contests (5.4%).
+- McKinstry has picked up an RBI in 16 games this year (21.3%), with more than one RBI in five of those contests (6.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.